decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 ### Setting Attributes

-These attributes are set using the `setAttribute(address identity, string name, bytes value, uint validity)` function and published using events.
+These attributes are set using the `setAttribute(address identity, bytes32 name, bytes value, uint validity)` function and published using events.

 There is also a version of this function that is called with an externally created signature, that is passed to a transaction funding service.

-The externally signed version has the following signature `setAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, string name, bytes value, uint validity)`.
+The externally signed version has the following signature `setAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, bytes32 name, bytes value, uint validity)`.

 The signature should be signed off the keccak256 hash of the following tightly packed parameters: